mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 #### contentionFactor

 contentionFactor may be used to tune performance.
-Only applies when algorithm is "Indexed" or "Range".
-It is an error to set contentionFactor when algorithm is not "Indexed" or "Range".
+Only applies when algorithm is "Indexed" or "Range". libmongocrypt returns an error if contentionFactor is set for a non-applicable algorithm.

 #### queryType